LIIIs4ma/threader3000/README.md

 ## To-Do

+- Fix the no open port nmap search
 - Automatically run on open ports
 - Show which retry you are currently on
 - No open port scan flags has verbose